vguleaev/vguleaev.dev/src/content/blog/how-i-learned-python-as-javascript-dev.md

     print("Too young")
 ```

-One thing that I find very ugly in Python it's ternary operator.
+One thing that I find very ugly in Python is the ternary operator.

 ```python
 age = 18